-This Fresh & Spicy Halibut Ceviche recipe is super popular with all of our friends.
+This Halibut Ceviche is super popular with all of our friends.
 It’s tart, yet salty and spicy.
 Perfect for eating with tortilla chips, plantain chips, or sliced cucumbers.

 My parents moved back to Kodiak over a year ago.
 This summer Dad bought a skiff, so thankfully he and mom have been sending me fresh wild caught Alaskan salmon and halibut.